brendobrendo/monkey_kingdom/model_prompt.md

 ### 2. **Critic Network**
 - **Purpose**: Evaluates the chosen action’s value in terms of **long-term survival and reproductive success**.
 - **Current Idea**: Use a regression model that outputs a scalar value representing the expected future reward (fitness score).
-- **Open Question**: Should the **critic input** be only the chosen action, or should it also include the same input vector as the actor?
-Would it be better to concatenate the input vector with the chosen action to provide full context?
+- **Inputs to Critic:** Same input vector as the actor (state).
+Chosen action (one-hot encoded).

 ---

 ## Key Questions:
-- How should I structure the **critic’s input** to best evaluate the selected action’s value?
 - Should the reward signal be derived by quantifying the increase/decrease across the six behavioral values?
 If so, what’s a good way to model those changes numerically over time?
 - Are there alternative architectures (e.g., shared layers between actor and critic) that might suit this task better given the complexity of the belief systems?
+Should I use modules/subnetworks (ie physical state subnetwork, self-beliefs subnetwork, group-beliefs subnetwork, world-beliefs subnetwork, etc.)
 - Would reinforcement learning with episodic simulations be the best training strategy, or would curriculum learning help better simulate the emergence of complex social behavior?

 ---

-You're on a great track already, this is a fascinating and complex simulation idea.
-You're blending ethology with reinforcement learning principles here—very cool.
-Let’s break it down:

 # General Structure
-Yes, Sutton’s **Actor-Critic model** fits well, but your application will need thoughtful structuring to capture the social and environmental dynamics of monkey behavior.
+Sutton’s **Actor-Critic model** fits well, but my application will need thoughtful structuring to capture the social and environmental dynamics of monkey behavior.
 In real terms: the **Actor** will decide *what* to do given internal and external state vectors, and the **Critic** will evaluate *how good* that action was in terms of fitness (survival and reproductive success).

 ## 🧠 Actor Model
-You’ve scoped the actor model really well.
-Here's how I’d approach it:

 ### Input Vector (State)
 Each monkey's state is rich and high-dimensional, which makes this project interesting.